malakabdalla/superhero-react-app/README.md

 # superhero-react-app

-this app is live on git hub pages on:
+this app is live on render: https://superhero-react-app.onrender.com

 # project aim: